 - Insufficient nutrition for the level of activity, termed “Low energy availability” (with or without disordered eating) : Healthy female athletes get enough calories through the food they eat to provide their body with energy.
 Unhealthy female athletes do not get enough nutrition (calories/energy).
 The result is usually low body weight, irregular menstrual cycles and low bone density that may or may not happen all at the same time.
 Even eating regular amounts of food may not be enough for a very active person to maintain a normal weight.
 Some girls don’t eat enough calories throughout the day, and others don’t eat enough healthy fats.
 Healthy nutrition is needed to have regular periods and normal estrogen levels.
 If you lose weight, you are especially likely to skip periods.
 Some girls also have an eating disorder such as anorexia nervosa or bulimia.
-When a girl or young woman with anorexia nervosa or bulimia does too much exercise, she is putting an extreme strain on her body.
+When a young woman with anorexia nervosa or bulimia exercises too much, she is putting an extreme strain on her body.